dfe-analytical-services/shiny-template/README.md

 #### Set up other things

 Before publishing there will be a number of other things you wish to set up.
 You can do some of these using the functions starting with `init_` from the `dfeshiny` package.
-More guidance on these steps, including walkthrough guides can be found on the [dfeshiny package documentation site](https://dfe-analytical-services.github.io/dfeshiny/).
+More guidance on these steps, including walk-through guides can be found on the [dfeshiny package documentation site](https://dfe-analytical-services.github.io/dfeshiny/).

 * User analytics using Google Analytics using `dfeshiny::init_analytics()`
 * Cookies tracking using `dfeshiny::init_cookies()` and following the [guide to using the cookies functions in dfeshiny](https://dfe-analytical-services.github.io/dfeshiny/articles/implementing-cookies.html)